ehrpg/qstar/docs/skills.md

 ## Available Skills

 Below is a list of possible skills, provided by the Q* RPG system.
-Note, that skills in bold are usually associated, but not limited to with vessel operation.
+Note, that skills in bold are usually associated - but not limited to - vessel operation.

 !!! tip "Available skills"
-    Like any other system, Q* provides the GM and player with a set of skills.
+    Like any other  RPG system, Q* provides the GM and player with a set of skills.
 Neither the system nor characters are limited to these skills: if you require different skills to suite your needs, then add them to your game.

 <div class="col-layout-start"></div>

 ### Might skills

-Athletics
+* Athletics
 :   This skill used for climbing, running, jumping, etc.

-Force
+* Force
 :   This skill is used for breaching doors, break down treasure chests, holding doors shut etc.

-Melee
+* Melee
 :   This skill is used when using melee weapons or defending against a melee attack.

-**Heavy Weapons**
+* **Heavy Weapons**
 :   This skill is used when using heavy weapons such as rocket launchers, vehicle mounted machine guns, or firing any vessel's weapons.

 ### Intelligence skills

-Perception
+* Perception
 :   This skill is used to spot hidden things, and counters the *Stealth* skill.

-Science[^Science]
+* Science[^Science]
 :   This skill is used to see if a character knows certain things about their field of expertise.
 Some scientific fields have a direct application too, e.g.
 *Science - Computer* to hack a terminal.

     * Biology
     * Chemistry
     * Computer
     * Medicine
     * Physics

-**Engineering**
+* **Engineering**
 :   This skill is used for repairing mechanical or electronical motors, operate advanced machinery, etc.